Funds Raised to Date

 Charity Partnership Program: Pathways to Education Canada

-Our mission statement as a company is to be a unique insurance company that truly cares.
+Our mission statement is to be a unique insurance company that truly cares.
 We are committed to embodying this statement through every channel of our business, and as such, committed to best serving the communities in which we operate.

 Pathways to Education Canada is a leading charitable organization breaking the cycle of poverty through education.